kshhhv/P342-Computational-Lab/README.md

 Three problems of solution of linear system of equation and inverse of matrix using:
 - Partial pivoting of matrix
 - Gauss Jordan Elimination

+## Assignment 4
+Two problems on system of linear equation and inverse of matrix using:
+- LU decomposition
+- Forward-Backward substitution

+## Assignment 5
+Solution of two non-linear equation using:
+- Bisection
+- Regula Falsi
+- Newton-Raphson

+Problem on finding all the possible roots of a polynomial using:
+- Laguerre’s method with synthetic division